 3. Install WordPress!

-Heck yeah, almost done creating your future money making/life changing blog. 🙂
+Heck yeah, almost done creating your blog.
+Here are the installation steps:

-Now you can go to your fancy new domain and sign in via the WordPress login (the information that you created on MOJO Marketplace).
-It looks like this:
+Now you can go to your fancy new domain and sign in via the WordPress login by typing in “*whateveryousiteiscalled*.com/wp-admin”

-After you log in, you have a few options.
-It probably won’t take you too long to get the basics of the layout.
+After you log in with the password you created earlier (which will also be emailed to you), you have a few options.
+It probably won't take you too long to get the basics of the layout.
 It will look like this but with way less stuff:

-You can either go to Appearance>Themes on the left hand side and pick out a free WordPress Theme by selecting “Add New Theme”, or you can search the internet for “WordPress Themes” and will find thousands of free and paid options that way.
+You can either go to Appearance>Themes on the left-hand side and change your WordPress Theme by selecting “Add New Theme”, or you can search the internet for “WordPress Themes” and will find thousands of free and paid options that way.

 My thoughts on free vs. paid themes:

-At this point you have a WordPress blog, but you’ll need to select a theme to create the look of your site.
-I started MillennialMoneyMan.com on a free theme, and eventually worked my way up to using the Thesis Framework for this site (about $250 once you pick a skin to go along with the theme).
+At this point, you have a WordPress blog, but you'll need to select a theme to create the look of your site.
+I started MillennialMoneyMan.com on a free theme and eventually worked my way up to using the Thesis Framework for this site (about $150 once you pick a skin to go along with the theme).

-I’m torn on free vs. paid for new bloggers, but free is probably the best way to go.
-If you want to do a blog for funsies and don’t care about monetizing yet – go free.
-If you are serious about turning a blog into an income stream – go with a paid theme.
+I'm torn on free vs. paid for new bloggers, but free is probably the best way to go.
+If you want to do a blog for fun and don't care about monetizing yet – go free.
+If you are serious about monetizing your blog by turning it into an income stream – go with a paid theme.

 Some final words on making money with a blog: